Abd0111111/Plant-Disease-Detection/README.md

-# Plant Disease Detection
+# Plant Disease Detection - ML Project Skeleton

-Project structure and setup.
+This repository contains a full Machine Learning project skeleton for the PlantVillage dataset.
+It includes:
+- Data pipeline to split the dataset
+- Exploratory Data Analysis (EDA) helper notebook (as markdown)
+- Baseline model (Logistic Regression on extracted features)
+- Transfer-learning training script (MobileNetV2)
+- Evaluation and inference helpers